Set Up Single Sign-On

 Frequently asked questions

 No. There is no metadata file.
 However, the only Visier specific information needed to set up SSO with your identiy provider is the Service Provider Endpoint.
-You can find this in the studio experience by clicking Settings > Single Sign-On on the global navigation bar.
+You can find this in the IdP configuration in Studio by clicking Settings > Single Sign-On on the global navigation bar.
 The Service Provider Endpoint should be in the following format: https://vanityname.visier.com/VServer/auth

 Is Just-in-Time (JIT) or SCIM provisioning supported?

 Visier supports JIT provisioning.
 For more information, see Auto Provisioning.
 If auto provisioning is enabled, when a user attempts to sign into Visier, a user account will automatically be created for them if a username does not already exist matching the NameID sent.
-SCIM provisioning is not supported as a protocol, and users cannot be create automatically based on criteria defined in the IDP or elsewhere.
+SCIM provisioning is supported in limited availability.
+For more information, see Set Up SCIM.

 Is Multi-Factor Authentication (MFA) supported?